CACI-International/ergo/ergo/README.md

   * This has been added but child programs still capture the signal, need to change the process group to prevent this.
 * Persist command timing information for better estimates.
-* Allow setting map keys from values rather than string constants?
 * Reduce function captures to the bare minimum.
 * Allow functions to get call-site variables?
 Convenient for things like `work-dir`.